Whitechapel London Is It Safe?

 Whitechapel is a built-up inner-city district in the London Borough of Tower Hamlets, London.
 It is located 3.4 miles (5.5 km) east of Charing Cross and roughly bounded by the Bishopsgate thoroughfare on the west, Fashion Street on the north, Brady Street, and Cavell Street on the east, and Commercial Road on the south.

 London is very safe except for a few areas where tourists wouldn’t go anyway.
 It’s also pretty crowded during the day and at night with people coming home/going to work/going out at all hours.
 No cause for concern.
 Yes, it’s safe, and it’s perfectly fine to walk around in the evenings.

 For many people throughout the world, the London district of Whitechapel is known for only one thing – the 1888 rampage of notorious serial killer Jack the Ripper.
 He is, arguably, the most famous killer of all time.

 Secrets Of London Whitechapel

 Whitechapel is such a vibrant area and constantly evolving.
-I love that you can walk to some of the best parts of East London – Victoria Park, Columbia Road Market and Shoreditch are all so close.
-Some beautiful old buildings, great pubs and only a short tube ride into the centre of town make it a really great place to live.
+I love that you can walk to some of the best parts of East London – Victoria Park, Columbia Road Market, and Shoreditch are all so close.
+Some beautiful old buildings, great pubs, and only a short tube ride into the center of the town make it a really great place to live.